Reichskrieg: Turkish wars (Türkenkriege), 1529–1791

 In the early modern period, a fundamental difference was introduced to the empire between wars against fellow Christians and wars against non-Christians, which, in the imperial context, meant the Ottoman Turks.
 Between 1529 and 1699, the empire was in a constant state of war with the Ottomans, punctuated only by temporary truces that usually involved the payment of tribute to the Ottomans.
 This permanent state of war followed from the Ottoman division of world between the lands of Islam and the "house of war".
 These wars attracted support from both Catholic and Protestant Europe.
 Although they had the support of the Papacy, they were never declared crusades.

 Owing to the impossibility of peace, the right of the emperor to demand assistance in the war against the Ottomans was unquestioned.
 In the 1520s the Imperial Diet asserted its right to debate the level of the "Turkish aid" (Türkenhilfe), but not its requirement.
 Since the state of war did not require approval by the Imperial Diet, there was also no question of the emperor's right to demand assistance from those imperial states, like Bohemia and Italy, that did not participate in the diet.
 During the active phases of the long war, bells would be rung in churches throughout the empire at noon to remind subjects to pray for the success of the imperial armies, a practice known as the "Turkish bells" (Türkenglocken).

-The Diet voted to raise imperial troops for the Turkish war five times before the Peace of Zsitvatorok ended the Long Turkish War in 1606.
-An imperial army was thus in the field, often outside of the empire's borders, in 1532, 1542, 1552, 1566–67 and 1593–1606.
-During the last war, the imperial troops also undertook garrison duty on the Croatian Military Frontier.
+The Diet voted to raise troops from the Imperial states for the Turkish war five times before the Peace of Zsitvatorok ended the Long Turkish War in 1606.
+An army of the Empire was thus in the field, often outside of the empire's borders, in 1532, 1542, 1552, 1566–67 and 1593–1606.
+During the last war, the troops of the Empire also undertook garrison duty on the Croatian Military Frontier.

 In 1544, the Diet of Speyer declared France to be an "enemy of the empire" (Reichsfeind) on account of its alliance with the Ottomans.
 This permitted the emperor to make war against France on behalf of the empire, but it was an unusual step and one not repeated for over a century.